Snowflake Connector¶

 The first run of the import begins on the next lapse of the CRON expression.

-Iterating a Snowflake Data Source¶
+Iterate a Snowflake Data Source¶

 Prerequisites¶

-We recommend the use of the CLI and the version control integration to handle your resources.
+Use of the CLI and the version control integration to handle your resources.

 Check the use case examples repository where you can find basic instructions and examples to handle Snowflake Data Sources iteration using git integration, under the iterate_snowflake